Postnatal Depression Treatment in London and Online

 When feelings of low mood, irritability, exhaustion and other features linked to postnatal depression persist for weeks then it may be something more than the baby blues, and treatment for postnatal depression may be needed.
 This is the time to seek help and explore whether it could be postnatal depression.
 Even if you are not experiencing postnatal depression, you might find that having a few supportive sessions during your period of baby blues would be helpful.

 Guidance from the National Institute for Health and Care Excellence (NICE) (2) recommends psychological intervention such as CBT.
-Cognitive Behavioural Therapy (CBT) enables you to understand the nature of depression and learn techniques to challenge negative thoughts (that may be resulting in you judging yourself) and behaviours in order to allow you to improve your mood and therefore feel confident about being a parent.
+CBT Therapy enables you to understand the nature of depression and learn techniques to challenge negative thoughts (that may be resulting in you judging yourself) and behaviours in order to allow you to improve your mood and therefore feel confident about being a parent.

 A combination of antidepressants alongside psychological therapy such as CBT may be more effective than either treatment alone, but this depends upon the severity and the individual and needs to be discussed with your GP and therapist if applicable.
 Other therapeutic models may be helpful in addressing postnatal depression with regards to understanding your relationships or previous life experiences.

-What are the Benefits of Therapy for Postnatal Depression?
+What are the Benefits of Postnatal Depression Treatment?

 Many people experiencing postnatal depression worry that they are going mad and that they are a bad parent.
 However, evidence-based therapy can help you in the following ways: